dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   Let *d* be the constructor definition named *g* of *C*.

-*   For each *instance variable definition* of *C* in *base declaration order* (the order of the *base* declaration in the total traversal ordering of a library), where the variable definition *has an initializer expression*, and is not declared `late`:
+*   For each *instance variable definition* of *C* in *introductory declaration order* (the order of the *introductory* declaration in the total traversal ordering of a library), where the variable definition *has an initializer expression*, and is not declared `late`:

     *   Evaluate the initializer expression of that definition to a value *v* (taking any augmentations of it into account).